OpenDMA/opendma-spec/OpenDMA-Spec.md

 These constraints apply to the properties:

-- The restrictions of the “Parent” Property are defined in §8.
+- The restrictions of the “SuperClass” Property are defined in §8.

 - All property info objects (§9) referenced in the “DeclaredProperties” property must be unique in the list of effective properties (§10) of this class regarding the tuple (”NameQualifier”,”Name”).
-This implies that (a) no qualified property name may be used twice in this list and (b) no qualified property name already used by a parent class or an aspect class may be reused.
+This implies that (a) no qualified property name may be used twice in this list and (b) no qualified property name already used by a super class or an aspect class may be reused.
 Properties can not be overwritten.

 - The tuple (”NameQualifier”,”Name”) of this object must be unique across all class info objects in the same context (§4)

-- The reference to a class info object *c* is contained in the “SubClasses” property of a class info object *p* if and only if the “Parent” reference property of *c* references *p*.
+- The reference to a class info object *c* is contained in the “SubClasses” property of a class info object *p* if and only if the “SuperClass” reference property of *c* references *p*.

 #### §8 Class hierarchy